mironim/BootstrapPager/README.md

 	...
 });
 ```
 It’s as easy as that!

+**ADVANCED:**
 If you want to adjust some settings add the pagerSettings object:
 ```javascript
 $('#tbl').DataTable({
 	pagingType: "bootstrapPager",